raspberrypi/style-guide/style-guide.md

 *   file system
 *   firewall
 *   FireWire – trademark
-*   Flash – capitalise if referring to Adobe Flash; if referring to Adobe Flash, *Flash* is a trademark, so use as an adjective.
-Do not confuse with *flash memory*, which is not capitalised and can be used as a noun.
+*   Flash – capitalise *Flash* when referring to Flash memory.
+If for some reason you need to refer to the now-deprecated Adobe Flash, use *Flash* as an adjective, since it is a trademark.
 *   flash memory
 *   floating-point - adjective, as in 'floating-point number'
 *   forgo – not _forego_